EMT/wildtime-api/app/config/activities.md

 Thanks to the Woodland Trust for this scavenger hunt.
 You can find more like it over at their <a href="http://www.naturedetectives.org.uk/download/treasure_pack.htm">nature detectives</a> website.

-### Nature Art
+### Wild Art
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/nature-art.svg

 Go on a short walk around a garden or park looking out for different objects on the ground.
 Look for different colours shapes or textures.
 Collect the objects and arrange them into a picture or pattern.
-What can you draw with the things you have found?
+What picture or sculpture can you create with the things you have found?
 Take pictures of your art and share with your friends.

+From the National Trust’s list of 50 things to do before you’re 11 ¾. <a href="http://www.nationaltrust.org.uk/50things">Sign up today</a>

 ### Nature Alphabet